cty8998/HVT-PSMNet/README.md

 #### Evaluation:
 In the training stage, our code will automatically test the performance of four realistic datasets (Middlebury, ETH3D, KITTI2015, KITTI2012) after each epoch.

-You only need to change the corresponding path of testing dataset in main.py
+You only need to change the corresponding paths of the testing datasets in main.py.

 #### Pretrained Models:
 [Google Drive](https://drive.google.com/drive/folders/1Wnf2wpppXrZPguwLTQgEhxgjBAfENGHN?usp=drive_link)